 Don't look now but the holidays are almost upon us.
-And while it's easy to come up with a cheap last-minute gift, you'll want to take some time to decide on the perfect tech gadget when you're feeling generous.
-And by generous, we mean something in the $250 to $500 range.
+And while it's easy to come up with a cheap last-minute , you'll want to take some time to decide on the perfect tech gadget when you're feeling generous.
+And by generous, we mean something in the to $500 range.

 This thing really sucks, in a good way.
 Dyson's most powerful cordless vac yet costs more than your average dust buster, but its combination of power and convenience could be worth it for the neat freak on your list.
-Compared to the original V8 the battery lasts longer and the chamber empties from the front, not the bottom, to better prevent spills around the trash can.
+Compared with the original V8 the battery lasts longer and the chamber empties from the front, not the bottom, to better prevent spills around the trash can.
 Read CNET's Dyson V10 preview.

-No, you can't get a truly high-performance TV for less than $500, but you can get one with a nice-sized screen and the best streaming system available for $320 (or maybe less when you read this).
+No, you can't get a truly high-performance TV for less than $500, but you can get one with a nice-size screen and the best streaming system available for $300 (or maybe less when you read this).
 In our review the S425 had "just OK" image quality.
 But if that's fine for you, its excellent app access thanks to the built-in Roku makes for a tremendous bargain.
 Read the TCL 55S425 review.

 This convertible Chromebook's ability to seamlessly switch from computer to tablet mode makes it stand out among cheaper competitors.
-Our reviewer loved its comfortable keyboard, its display and peppy performance.
+Our reviewer loved its comfortable keyboard, its display and its peppy performance.
 And the included stylus makes it an even better bargain.
 Read our HP Chromebook x2 review.

 The sheer flexibility of the Arlo Pro 2 is what sets this system apart from the pack.
-Its weatherproof design makes the cameras suited for indoor or outdoor use, they can run on battery power for up to six months and they're easy to install just about anywhere.
+The weatherproof design makes the cameras suited for indoor or outdoor use, they can run on battery power for up to six months and they're easy to install just about anywhere.
 Alexa and Google Assistant compatibility seal the deal.
 Read the Arlo Pro 2 review.

 Willow changed the way mothers feed their babies with the first all-in-one, hide-it-inside-your-bra, wearable breast pump.
 Sure it costs a lot more than many other options, but the convenience and freedom of go-anywhere pumping are well worth it for moms on the go.
-CNET's Bridget Carey says "I can pump while playing with my kids, getting ready for work, cooking dinner or other tasks -- it takes away the fear of not being able to provide for my baby when time is in such short supply."
+CNET's Bridget Carey says, "I can pump while playing with my kids, getting ready for work, cooking dinner or other tasks -- it takes away the fear of not being able to provide for my baby when time is in such short supply."
 Read Bridget's take.